hidasib/GRU4Rec_PyTorch_Official/README.md

 [4] Balázs Hidasi, Ádám Czapp: Widespread Flaws in Offline Evaluation of Recommender Systems, RecSys 2023

 **Hyperparameters:**
 Hyperparameters for RSC15 were obtained using a local (star) search optimizer with restarting when a better parameterization is found.
 It used a smaller parameter space than what is included in this repo (e.g. hidden layer size was fixed to 100).
-THere is room for some small potential improvement here with the new Optuna based optimizer.
+Probably there is room for some small potential improvement here with the new Optuna based optimizer.

 Hyperparameters for Yoochoose, Rees46, Coveo, RetailRocket and Diginetica were obtained using the parameter spaces uploaded to this repo.
-200 runs were executed per dataset, embedding mode (no embedding, separate embedding, shared embedding) and loss function (cross-entropy, bpr-max).
+200 runs were executed per dataset, per embedding mode (no embedding, separate embedding, shared embedding) and per loss function (cross-entropy, bpr-max).
 The primary metric was MRR@20 that usually also gave the best results wrt. recall@20.
-A separate train/validation set was used during parameter optimization that was created from the full training set the same way as the train/test split was created from the full dataset.
-Final results are measured on the test set with models trained on the full train set.
+A separate training/validation set was used during parameter optimization that was created from the full training set the same way as the (full) training/test split was created from the full dataset.
+Final results are measured on the test set with models trained on the full training set.

 **Best hyperparameters:**
 *Note:* Parameter files (usable with the `-pf` argument of `run.py`) are [included](https://github.com/hidasib/GRU4Rec_PyTorch_Official/tree/master/paramfiles) in this repo for convenience.